tajbaka/Notfily-FE/README.md

 With seemless user-onboarding, individuals are not registering an account how they traditionally would.

 ### Tech Involved:
-ReactJS written in typescript, firebase functions, firebase hosting, firebase real-time database.
+ReactJS written in typescript, redux state management, redux-thunk middleware.